h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/tweedie_power.rst

 Description
 ~~~~~~~~~~~

  A Tweedie distribution provides a continuous spectrum from Poisson distribution to the Gamma distribution.
 When ``distribution=tweedie`` is specified, then you can also specify a ``tweedie_power`` value.
-Users can tune over this option with values > 1.0 and < 2.0.
+Users can tune over this option with values greater than 1.0 and less than 2.0.

+ - For a normal distribution, enter ``0``.
+ - For Poisson distribution, enter ``1``.
+ - For a gamma distribution, enter ``2``.
+ - For a compound Poisson-gamma distribution, enter a value greater than one and less than 2.

  More information about Tweedie distribution is available `here <https://en.wikipedia.org/wiki/Tweedie_distribution>`__.